lexach91/Django-social-network-PP4/README.md

 ![User data container](documentation/features/user_profile_pending_request_cancel.png).

 If the user clicks cancel button, the friend request will be canceled.
-Request pending button is disabled till the other user confirms the friend request.
+Request pending button is disabled till the other user accepts or declines the friend request, or the user cancels the friend request.

 If the user views the other user's profile, under the profile data box their will find 2 blocks:

 ![Post](documentation/features/user_profile_community_friends_data.png)

-This block consists of the information of how many friends the user has and how many communities the user is in.
-If the user clicks on the button show in the friends container, the modal window will appear with the list of the user's friends. if the user clicks on the button show in the communities container, the modal window will appear with the list of the user's communities.
+These blocks consists of the information of how many friends the user has and how many communities the user is in.
+If the user clicks on the button 'show' in the friends container, the modal window will appear with the list of the user's friends. if the user clicks on the button 'show' in the communities container, the modal window will appear with the list of the user's communities.

 ![Friends modal](documentation/features/friends_modal.png)